 “These new laws represent a significant victory for California’s workers and the legal cannabis industry,” Hanson wrote in an email to High Times on Wednesday.
 “By limiting employer inquiries about off-duty cannabis use and banning outdated testing methods, California sends a clear message: responsible adults should not be penalized for exercising their legal rights outside the workplace.
 This is a welcome step towards building a fairer and more mature cannabis industry.”

 The National Federation of Independent Business has characterized the new laws as one of the top five “compliance headaches” for small business owners in California for 2024.
-The California Chamber of Commerce expressed opposition to AB 2188 in its original form, saying the bill was a “job killer,” according to report from public policy news site CalMatters.
+The California Chamber of Commerce expressed opposition to AB 2188 in its original form, saying the bill was a “job killer,” according to a report from public policy news site CalMatters.
 The business group later dropped its opposition to the legislation after lawmakers revised the bill.

 Both AB 2188 and SB 700 go into effect on January 1.